swarmlibs/prometheus/README.md

 The dynamic scrape configs are provided by the [swarmlibs/prometheus-configs-provider](https://github.com/swarmlibs/prometheus-configs-provider) service.
 And with the help of the [prometheus-operator/prometheus-operator/tree/main/cmd/prometheus-config-reloader](https://github.com/prometheus-operator/prometheus-operator/tree/main/cmd/prometheus-config-reloader) tool, we can automatically reload the Prometheus configuration when the Docker configs are create/update/remove.

 ## Deployment

+> [!NOTE]
+> It is recommended to use with Linux based host operating system.
+> If you are testing it on macOS, please beware that some functionalities may limited.

 Please visit [swarmlibs/promstack](https://github.com/swarmlibs/promstack) for the deployment instructions.